The estate may not have to pay Inheritance Tax on assets the deceased gave away as gifts while they were alive.

 If you received a gift from someone who died, you may have to pay Inheritance Tax on it.
 This could happen if both of the following are true:

 - they gave you the gift less than 7 years before they died

 - they gave £325,000 or more in gifts in the last 7 years of their life

 HM Revenue and Customs (HMRC) will tell you if you have to pay Inheritance Tax.

 Gifts you don’t pay Inheritance Tax on

 The estate doesn’t pay Inheritance Tax on up to £3,000 worth of gifts given away by the deceased in each tax year (6 April to 5 April).
 This is called the ‘annual exemption’.

 Leftover annual exemption can be carried over from one tax year to the next, but the maximum exemption is £6,000.

-Certain gifts don’t count towards the annual exemption and no Inheritance Tax is due on them, eg wedding gifts and individual gifts worth up to £250.
+Certain gifts don’t count towards the annual exemption and no Inheritance Tax is due on them, eg gifts worth up to £250 and wedding gifts.

 There’s no Inheritance Tax on a wedding or civil partnership gift worth up to: